 - Fill the sandbag one-quarter to one-half full with sand.
 It should weigh about 40 lbs.

-- Fold the empty part of the bag over.
+- Fold the empty part of the bag over (don't use the ties).
 Be sure that when you place the bag, the folded-over side is facing down, so that no water will seep in.
 If one bag leaks, the whole pile will be ruined.

 - Dig a trench around the area you want to protect.
 (The standard trench is usually 4 to 6 inches deep and 18 to 24 inches wide.)